estevebadia/switch_config/README.md

 ```
 Visit your Moodle as admin and update the database as required.
 ## Setup with Kaltura plugin
 There are two ways you can use Kaltura media platform from Moodle.
 The first one is to install the Kaltura Moodle plugin.
 In this case you should install the [forked version of the Kaltura plugin](https://github.com/estevebadia/kaltura_moodle_plugin).
-This modified version allows us to modify the calls to the Kaltura service by changing the user id.
+This version allows us to modify the calls to the Kaltura service by changing the user id.

 Alternatively, for a lightweight integration of Kaltura, you may choose to use the core Moodle LTI activities.